 - Pregnant women should not receive gadolinium, particularly in the first trimester

 - Metal objects: An MRI machine is basically a very large, very strong magnet.
-It is therefore a BAD IDEA to allow patients with ferromagnetic metal foreign objects, intentional (staples, aneurysm clips, cochlear implants, certain plates, pacemaker wires or defibrillators, infusion ports, certain cardiac valves, nerve stimulators, stents, etc) or unintentional (certain shrapnel, bullets, metal shards or filings secondary to machine work, needles, etc- even some old tattoos with iron in certain colors!) to be scanned.
+It is therefore absolutely contraindicated to allow patients with ferromagnetic metal foreign objects, intentional (staples, aneurysm clips, cochlear implants, certain plates, pacemaker wires or defibrillators, infusion ports, certain cardiac valves, nerve stimulators, stents, etc) or unintentional (certain shrapnel, bullets, metal shards or filings secondary to machine work, needles, etc- even some old tattoos with iron in certain colors!) to be scanned.
 There is a questionnaire which will screen for this information, and for some studies, such as head MR, it is common to get a screening radiograph to rule out such metal in the field of the proposed study.
 Other metals, such as most orthopaedic and dental implants, may be technically safe but will generate image artifacts which may compromise the study adjacent to these implants.

 Quick comparison: When to get MR vs. CT?